Manuscript Research Lab

 - introduce participants to the study of the medieval book as a physical object and a carrier of texts

-- provide an overview of the history of Latin script from antiquity to the end of the Middle Ages
+- provide an overview of the history of select scripts and hands from antiquity to the end of the Middle Ages

 - give participants a chance to practice transcribing various medieval scripts from books and documents